Gaining support for your organization via email marketing has become more important than ever before.

 Reaching new contacts on social media

 Looking to grow your email list beyond those who already follow you on social media?
-There’s a tool specifically for collecting email addresses from interested contacts on Facebook.
+There’s a list-building tool specifically for collecting email addresses from interested contacts on Facebook.

 Facebook Lead Ads are simple, focused Facebook Ads that allow users to sign up for your email list without ever leaving Facebook.
 They’re super effective for growing an email list, you just need to set aside a small budget to use them.

 An easy but highly effective way to collect emails, especially if your nonprofit organizes drives and fundraising events frequently, is in-person.